-This is a re-publication of the article:
+This is a re-publication of the a summary of the article:

 Charlotte Christensen: ‘The heroic Dead and The living Hero’, in: Meddelelser fra Thorvaldsens Museum (Communications from the Thorvaldsens Museum) p.
 2003, p.
 90-102.